nbaronti/Homework_1/README.md

 2. **Seller Ecosystem**

     - **Seller GPV (Gross Payment Volume)**: Represents the total gross payment value from Square's seller ecosystem.
-Seller GPV is is composed of the total dollar amount of all card payments processed by sellers using Square, net of refunds.
+Seller GPV is composed of the total dollar amount of all card payments processed by sellers using Square, net of refunds.

         - Square saw massive growth in omnichannel sellers in 2020.
 An omnichannel seller is defined as a seller who has both in-person payments and online channel payments.
 In Q4 of 2020, GPV from omnichannel and online sellers represented more than half of Square total Seller GPV.